Abolitionism in the United States: Abolitionism and Ireland

-Anti-abolitionist viewpoints
+Anti-abolitionism

 Anti-abolitionism in the North

 It is easy to overstate the support for abolitionism in the North.
 "From Maine to Missouri, from the Atlantic to the Gulf, crowds gathered to hear mayors and aldermen, bankers and lawyers, ministers and priests denounce the abolitionists as amalgamationists, dupes, fanatics, foreign agents, and incendiaries."
 The whole abolitionist movement, the cadre of anti-slavery lecturers, was primarily focused on the North: convincing Northerners that slavery should be immediately abolished, and freed slaves given rights.

 A majority of white Southerners, though by no means all, supported slavery; there was a growing feeling in favor of emancipation in North Carolina, Maryland, Virginia, and Kentucky, until the panic resulting from Nat Turner's 1831 revolt put an end to it.
 But only a minority in the North supported abolition, seen as an extreme, "radical" measure.
 (See Radical Republicans.)
 Horace Greeley remarked in 1854 that he had "never been able to discover any strong, pervading, over-ruling Anti Slavery sentiment in the Free States."
 Free blacks were subject in the North as well as in the South to conditions almost inconceivable today (2019).